code-distortion/backoff/README.md

 ### Retry When…

-You can specify retries to occur when particular values are returned, along with an optional `$default` value to return if all attempts fail.
+You can specify for retries to occur when particular values are returned, along with an optional `$default` value to return if all attempts fail.

 `$strict` allows you to compare the returned value to `$value` using strict comparison (`===`).